 In this section you can access information about Human Papillomavirus (HPV), which is the name for a group of viruses that affect the skin and moister areas of the body such as the cervix, anus, mouth and throat.

 HPV is usually passed on through sexual or skin-to-skin contact.
 It causes 5% of all cancers in men and women as well as other diseases.

 HPV has been recognised as the cause of cervical cancer.
 HPV is increasingly being acknowledged as a cause of certain cancers which affect the throat – notably Oropharyngeal Cancer.
-Professor Margaret Stanley OBE, one of our clinical advisory team experts, has stated if the current trends of HPV + Oropharyngeal Cancer continues, the number of cases will exceed those of Cervical Cancer by 2020.
+Professor Margaret Stanley OBE, one of our clinical advisory team experts, has stated if the current trends of HPV and Oropharyngeal Cancer continue, the number of cases will exceed those of Cervical Cancer by 2020.

-As with all of our website this is for information only and should you have any concerns about HPV then you should seek advice from your GP or the nearest G.U.M (Genito-Urinary Medicine) Clinic.
+As with all of our website this is for information only and should you have any concerns about HPV then you should seek advice from your GP or nearest sexual health clinic.

 Want to help TCF?